SpareRoom/vboxmake/README.md

 ## Synopsis

 This repo contains scripts and configuration files to automate the production of VirtualBox base boxes.
+It's a work in progress, and has been developed specifically for use on OS X.  It is currently only suitable for installing CentOS 7.0, but it wouldn't require too much effort to install other Linux distros.

 ## The process

 - The built-in VirtualBox PXE-enabled DHCP server supplies a new VM with an IP address, and specifies the path to the bootloader file.
-This path in the format `<vm name>.pxe`, so there must be one file per VM.
+This path is in the format `<vm name>.pxe`, so there must be one file per VM.

 - Because VirtualBox uses [iPXE][1] firmware, we replace the standard `pxelinux.0` file with a simple [iPXE script][2] .
 The script sets the TFTP prefix to the name of the VM, thus allowing separate PXE configurations to be created for different VMs.
 The script then passes the location of the real `pxelinux.0` bootloader file to iPXE.  `pxelinux.0` is obtained from the [Syslinux PXELINUX][3] project.